 Ensure Sufficient Air Filtration

 Depending on the season in question, some home methods can be used.
 For example, keeping windows closed during springtime will help decrease the amount of pollen invading the home.
-And for this reason, cooling elements such as fans or central air conditioning would be a better option than opening windows.
+For this reason, cooling elements such as fans or central air conditioning would be a better option than opening windows.

 In other scenarios, air filtration can be an appropriate option.
 To ensure sufficient air filtration, consider using a HEPA device equipped with a filter that blocks pollen from entering the air vents.
 Like any filter, HEPA filters require frequent cleaning to remove any dust that builds up on the inside and outside of the mechanism.